Mordziarz/TrichofindR/README.md

                                reference_sequences = ITS_reference_sequences)
 ```

-# Automatic MIST identification
+# Automatic TEF1-RPB2-ITS identification

-I created an automatic MIST identification system where users don't have to manually click through FASTA sequences—they simply upload their genome.
+I developed an automated Trichoderma identification pipeline based on TEF1, RPB2, and ITS identification from FASTA sequences with a single-click upload.﻿

 ```r
 MIST_identification <- MIST_identification(genome_path = "your_genome_sequence.fasta")